Transportation in California: Air travel

 Los Angeles International Airport (LAX) and San Francisco International Airport (SFO) are major hubs for both international and transcontinental traffic.
 In 2011, LAX and SFO were the sixth and 22nd busiest airports in the world by passenger count, respectively.

-San Diego, Oakland, John Wayne/Orange County, Sacramento, and San Jose are also among the 50 busiest airports in the United States.
+San Diego, Sacramento, San Jose, John Wayne/Orange County, and Oakland are also among the 50 busiest airports in the United States.
 In total, there are about a dozen important commercial airports and many more general aviation airports throughout the state's 58 counties.

-The following table shows all California airports designated by the FAA as large hubs and medium hubs that have more than 3,000 enplanements annually:
+The following table shows all California airports designated by the FAA as a hub with enplanements for 2022:

 Seaports and harbors

 California also has several important seaports.
 The giant seaport complex formed by the Port of Los Angeles and the Port of Long Beach in Southern California is the largest in the country and responsible for handling about a fourth of all container cargo traffic in the United States.
 The Port of Oakland handles most of the ocean containers passing through Northern California.
 The Port of Redwood City, the Port of Richmond, and the Port of San Diego are also significant ports for freight shipments.
 The Port of Sacramento and the Port of Stockton are two major inland deepwater ports located in the Central Valley, and thus only accessible via the Sacramento–San Joaquin River Delta.
 Instead of dredging the Sacramento River, the Sacramento Deep Water Ship Channel was built in 1963 to accommodate large ships traveling from the delta to Sacramento.

-A number of ferry services take commuters across San Francisco Bay from San Francisco to other communities in the Bay Area.
+A number of passenger ferry services take commuters across San Francisco Bay from San Francisco to other communities in the Bay Area.
 Ferry service is also available for commuters crossing San Diego Bay from San Diego to Coronado.
 Passenger ferries also serve the offshore city of Avalon on Santa Catalina Island.
 There is no regular vehicle ferry service to Avalon, however, since the city restricts the use of cars and trucks within its borders.
+Caltrans only operates two vehicle ferries in the Sacramento–San Joaquin River Delta, the Howard Landing Ferry and the Ryer Island Ferry.

 Numerous local harbors are spread out across the Pacific Coast, San Francisco Bay, San Diego Bay, and the Sacramento – San Joaquin River Delta for commercial fishing or recreational use.